-Here are two more favorite hikes in Great Falls Park Virginia:
+Here are three of the best hikes in Great Falls Park Virginia:

-Great Falls Park is a very popular destination, especially on spring and summer weekends.
-If you plan to visit the park on a beautiful Saturday or Sunday, arrive early or prepare to wait in entry lines of an hour or longer.
-Better yet, if you get a late start and encounter long lines, head to one of these Great Falls Park alternatives instead.
+Great Falls Park is a very popular destination on beautiful Saturdays and Sundays.
+You should arrive early or prepare to wait in entry lines of an hour or longer.
+Better yet, if you encounter long lines, head to one of these Great Falls Park alternatives instead.

-The beautiful viewpoints and dramatic views that make Great Falls Park so popular also make it dangerous.
-Keep a close eye on children, especially along riverside trails.
+The beautiful views that make Great Falls Park so popular also make it dangerous.
+Keep a close eye on children, especially on riverside trails.
 Unless you are an expert kayaker, stay out of the water.
 Even wading is not allowed in the river, and swimming is strictly forbidden.
 Unfortunately, some visitors ignore the warnings and enter the river.
 Emergency rescues and drowning deaths occur every year.

 Great Falls Park waterfalls are beautiful all year long.
 Changing Potomac River water levels offer new views of the falls with every visit.
 Whether you gather with friends for a picnic, or stop by for a hike, you should always make time to enjoy Great Falls Park waterfalls.